Community Development Work

 - Contribute to the design, implementation, and evaluation of community development programs and services aimed at addressing community needs and reducing social inequalities.

-- Analyze trends and issues in the political, social and economic environment of a community in order to effectively deliver contemporary community program.
+- Analyze trends and issues in the political, social and economic environment of a community in order to effectively deliver contemporary community programs.

 - Assess community needs based on community member consultation, feedback from community workers and the use of community assessment tools.